wexeis/Documentation/03_Exercises/05_React/youtube-interface/README.md

 ## Goal:

-- Learn how to read documentation
+- Learn how to read documentation.
-- Get introduced to React
+- Get introduced to React.

 ## References